Computer specifications and accessories for virtual learning

 - Operating System: Windows 10/11 or the latest macOS (version 12, as of this writing)

 - Why: Most software that you will be using will require one of these operating systems.
-Some majors will have more specific recommendations of one operating system or another but most general software you will be using runs on one of the two operating systems.
+Some majors will have more specific recommendations of one operating system or another but most general software you will be using runs on one of these operating systems.

-- Processor: Minimum of Intel Core i5 or AMD A10 processor
+- Macintosh: Minimum of Intel Core i5/17 or Apple M1 Chip

 - RAM: 8 GB RAM or greater

 - Why: Several applications you will likely use on a regular basis require a minimum of 4 GB of RAM.
 If you want to run any other programs at the same time (such as an email application, note-taking software, or a web browser) your computer may not be able handle it unless you upgrade to 8 GB.